roman-milk/roman-milk.github.io/eric-and-sarah-1.md

  "Left five degrees rudder and forward slow."

  He watched me as he put the rope and the anchor away.
-Report_Story #3